Dimsi-BS/XrmFramework/docs/Binding Models.md

      Photo du tool XRM

-Then create a new class in your project, it needs to inherit either IBindingModel or BindingModelBase.
+Then create a new class in your project, it needs to inherit either IBindingModel or BindingModelBase the difference between the two is explained in [this](## Updating the CRM data part).

 ## Retrieving the CRM data